Kihumba/private-/D1/D1 JavaScript/Curriculum/08- Regular Expressions in JavaScript/README.md

 | Proficiency with regular expressions will make me not only a better JavaScript developer, but a more powerful programmer overall. | [ ] | [ ] |
 | Skimming the surface of regex, it is fun and easy.
 Diving deeper and combining regular expression syntax things can get confusing quickly. | [ ] | [ ] |
 | Regular expressions are both awkward and useful. | [ ] | [ ] |

+### Resources

+- ["An Introduction to Regular Expressions (Regex) In JavaScript"](https://codeburst.io/an-introduction-to-regular-expressions-regex-in-javascript-1d3559e7ac9a) - Contributed by Hadi Jimoh
+- ["Regular Expressions Demystified: RegEx isn’t as hard as it looks"](https://medium.freecodecamp.org/regular-expressions-demystified-regex-isnt-as-hard-as-it-looks-617b55cf787) - Contributed by Mary Mazi